Advanced spectro-bathymetric mapping of shallow seafloor using UAV imagery and deep learning techniques

 Sarris, A.; Papadopoulos, N.; Agapiou, A.; Salvi, M. C.; Hadjimitsis, D. G.; Parkinson, W. A.; Yerkes, R. W.; Gyucha, A.; Duffy, P. R., "Integration of geophysical surveys, ground hyperspectral measurements, aerial and satellite imagery for archaeological prospection of prehistoric sites: the case study of Vésztő-Mágor Tell, Hungary", Journal of Archaeological Science, vol. 3, no. 40, pp. 1454-1470.

-AutoGR-Toolkit is a set of scripts to improve, facilitate and speedup the process of georeferencing images.
+AutoGR-Toolkit is a set of modules to improve, facilitate and speedup the process of images georeferencing.

 AutoGR-Toolkit, and the embedded tools (GGrab, AutoGR-SIFT, GeoRef-Filtering, GeoTiff-Converter and AutoGR-Photogrammetry) are distributed for free and can be redistributed (free of charge).
-It is recommended that users register and download the toolkit directly from the website www.ims.forth.gr/AutoGR.
-Which will allow for future contact, notifications, bug-fixes or updates if needed.
+It is recommended that users download the toolkit directly from this website and subscribe to the dedicated Google Group page for updates and issues support/features requests.

-Allows you to save a georeferenced satellite image (for personal and research purpose) of the area of interest from WMS servers.
+Allows you to save a georeferenced orthophoto/satellite image (for personal and research purpose) of the area of interest from freely accessible WMS servers.

 Automatically produces ground control points for image georeferencing.

-It is based on the automatic image matching "ASIFT" algorithm, produced by Jean-Michel Morel and Guoshen Yu (http://www.cmap.polytechnique.fr/~yu/research/ASIFT/demo.html) as an implementation of the David Lowe's SIFT algorithm (http://www.cs.ubc.ca/~lowe/keypoints).
+It is based on the automatic image matching in Computer Vision (OpenCV with image matching 'contrib non-free' modules, optimized and compiled from sources) as an implementation of the David Lowe's SIFT algorithm (http://www.cs.ubc.ca/~lowe/keypoints).

-AutoGR-SIFT usually produces thousands of points in few seconds and this script lets you reduce this number to a more manageable one.
+AutoGR-SIFT usually produces thousands of points in a few seconds and this module lets you reduce this number to a more manageable one.

-It extracts geographical information from a geotiff file and it produces a .jpg with its worldfile.
+It extracts geographical information from a geotiff file and it produces a .jpg/.png/.tif with respective worldfile.

-Using the global digital terrain model available online, this scripts provides you with the facilities to extract X, Y and Z coordinates for each location in the world.
-It also allows to generate Agisoft PhotoScan, VSFM and sfm_georef points for photogrammetric 3D models georeferencing in complete automation.
+Using the global digital terrain model available online or a DEM provided by the user, this tool provides users with the facilities to extract X, Y and Z coordinates for each location in the world.
+It also allows to generate Agisoft Metashape, VSFM and sfm_georef points for photogrammetric 3D models georeferencing in complete automation.

 Thanks to Gribouillis and pyTony from the Daniweb's Python Forum and all beta-testers for their immeasurable support for the creation of some special functions in this software.